FREE SHIPPING on orders over $75 International: over $250

 Gong Fu differs from the Western way of brewing in that it allows for the tea to open to its full potential gradually.

-While ‘Gong Fu’ or the Chinese tea ceremony may look complicated and tedious for the first timers, in reality, it is not as difficult as it seems.
-Anyone can learn how to brew tea Gong Fu style and you do not have to be a tea master to do it.
+While ‘Gong Fu’ or the Chinese tea ceremony may look complicated and tedious for first-timers, in reality, it is not as difficult as it seems.
+Anyone can learn how to brew tea Gong Fu style, and you do not have to be a tea master to do it.
 It’s very likely that after trying it once for yourself, it might just become a habit!

 How To Make Gong Fu Tea

-1. Preheat the teapot by first pouring hot water inside.
+1. Preheat the teapot by pouring hot water into it.

-2. Empty the vessel, place the tea leaves inside and let them warm up for a minute.
+2. Empty the vessel, place the tea leaves inside, and let them warm up for half a minute.
 (Amount of tea used will differ depending on the tea type).

-You will notice the change in the aroma as the tea leaves start slowly opening up.
+Smell the tea leaves.
+You will notice the aroma change as the tea leaves slowly open.

-Look at the color of the liquid, inhale the aroma, sip slowly, and you will feel how the tea is gradually changing.
+Look at the color of the liquid, inhale the aroma, sip slowly, and you will feel the tea gradually change.

-5. With each infusion the flavor transforms - some more robust, some sweeter, some delicate.
+4. With each infusion, the flavor transforms – some more robust, some sweeter, some delicate.

-Video on how to brew tea GongFu style
+Watch the video on how to brew tea, GongFu Cha style

+Gong Fu means “skill achieved through time, patience, and effort”.
+Therefore, Gong Fu Cha means "Tea made with skill and effort".
 This is a journey filled with tranquility.
 Let yourself meditate together with the tea.
-Let it show you its origins.
-Drinking a Milk Oolong you might find yourself in the Alishan mountains of Taiwan.
-Or maybe a Da Hong Pao will transport you to the vast tea farms of the Wuyi mountains in China…
+Let it tell you its story.
+Drinking a Milk Oolong, you might find yourself in the Alishan mountains of Taiwan.
+Or maybe a Da Hong Pao will transport you to the vast tea farms of the Wuyi Mountains in China…

 chinese tea ceremony set